 Here $N$ is the total number of points on the reconstructed phase space trajectory.

-DET quantifies the deterministic aspect of the system's dynamics by measuring the proportion of recurrent points that form diagonal lines in the recurrence plot.
-Mathematically, \text{DET} is calculated as
+$DET$ quantifies the deterministic aspect of the system's dynamics by measuring the proportion of recurrent points that form diagonal lines in the recurrence plot.
+It is calculated as

-Here $l$ is the length of a diagonal lines in the recurrence plot and $P(l)$ is the probability distribution of the length $l$ of the diagonal lines.
-The parameter $l_{\text{min}}$ denotes the minimum length of the diagonal lines that are considered for the calculation of DET.
+Here $l$ is the length of a diagonal lines in the recurrence plot and $P(l)$ is the corresponding probability distribution.
+The parameter $l_{\text{min}}$ denotes the minimum length of the diagonal lines that are considered for the calculation of $DET$.
 In this analysis, we used the standard default $l_{\text{min}}=2$ \citep{BABAEI2014112}, to exclude short, noise-induced diagonal lines \citep{Marwan2007}.
-It is known that high DET values indicate periodicity or regularity, implying deterministic behavior, while low DET values suggest more irregular and stochastic dynamics.
+It is known that high $DET$ values indicate periodicity or regularity, implying deterministic behavior, while low $DET$ values suggest more irregular and stochastic dynamics.